 Council is proud of its role in developing and protecting Lane Cove’s village atmosphere, in particular, Lane Cove Plaza.
 With ever increasing competition from neighbouring shopping centres, Council is working to support the viability of local shopping areas whilst preserving the unique atmosphere that is so valued by the community.
-The proposed redevelopment of the Rosenthal Car Park site for open space, community, retail and additional car parking is an example of this commitment to delivering new infrastructure to support the village of Lane Cove.
+The redevelopment of the Rosenthal Avenue Car Park site for open space, community, retail and additional car parking is an example of this commitment to delivering new infrastructure to support the village of Lane Cove.

 All documentation related to the project has been provided to the appropriate parties for review and approval.
-The NSW Government Joint Regional Panning Panel is responsible for determining the Development Application for the project.
+The NSW Government Joint Regional Panning Panel is responsible for determining the Development Applications for the project.